Contents

 A Stocks and Shares ISA is where you can invest completely tax-free, so you won’t pay any tax on your investments ever – that’s Capital Gains Tax, Income Tax and Dividend Tax.

-You have an ISA allowance of up to £20,000 per year to invest, and you can only pay into one per year.
+You have an ISA allowance of up to £20,000 per year to invest, and you can only pay into one per tax year (April 6th to April 5th the following year).

 Unfortunately there’s no self-invested personal pension (SIPP).
 Which have some great tax benefits for saving for the future.
-And you get a 25% bonus on all your contributions.
+And you automatically get a 25% bonus on all your contributions (it's like free money).

 If you’re keen to invest within a pension, check out the best pension providers.
 Our favourite is PensionBee¹, they’re easy to use, have a great record and low fees.
 Here’s our PensionBee review to learn more.

-You can’t trade crypto unfortunately, if you want to trade crypto, check out the best crypto exchanges, and eToro¹ – they make trading super easy.
+You can’t trade crypto unfortunately, if you want to trade crypto, check out the best crypto exchanges, and eToro¹ – it's easy to use.
 Here’s our eToro review to learn more about them.

 You cannot trade CFDs (Contract For Differences), which is trading the price of the stock, rather than buying it directly.
-These are for advanced traders, but if you’re interested, check out the best CFD trading platforms to learn more.
+These are for advanced traders.
+If you are interested, check out the best CFD trading platforms to learn more.

-A pretty great feature with Lightyear is that you’ll earn interest on your cash balance, so even if your money isn’t invested, it’s still growing in your account.
-Pretty great right?
+A pretty great feature with Lightyear is that you’ll earn interest on your uninvested cash balance, so even if your money isn’t invested, it’s still growing in your account.

-The interest rates are currently pretty high, although they are likely to change frequently so please double check on the Lightyear app¹.
+The interest rates are currently pretty high, and around the Bank of England base rate – although it can change change so it's best to check on the Lightyear website¹.

 The only fee you’ll pay is when you need to convert currencies, which you would do in order to buy foreign stocks such as US stocks or European stocks.
 This is called a currency conversion fee and is 0.35%.